(Updated resource; originally posted 05/31/2018)

-When President Obama announced the Deferred Action for Childhood Arrivals (DACA) program in 2012, the government assured applicants that it would not use information included in DACA applications to deport applicants or their families.
+When President Obama announced the Deferred Action for Childhood Arrivals (DACA) program in 2012, the government assured applicants that it would not use information included in DACA applications to deport applicants or their families unless an exception applied.
 Relying on the government’s promise, nearly 800,000 young people have applied for and received DACA.

-In 2017, the Trump Administration changed its immigration policy to make it possible to disclose information shared by DACA applicants.
-This change of policy has caused much confusion and fear among DACA applicants who worry that their information will be used against them.
+In 2017, the Trump Administration changed its immigration policy to make it possible to disclose information shared by DACA applicants, and in 2018 it changed the guidelines to expand who it could place in deportation proceedings or refer to Immigration and Customs Enforcement (ICE).
+These policy changes caused much confusion and fear among DACA applicants who worried that the government will use their information against them.